-We work with government and partners to ensure that every child in India has access to clean water, basic toilets and practices good hygiene behaviors.
+We work with government and partners to ensure that every child in India has access to clean water and safe sanitation facilities, and practices good hygiene behaviors

 Strengthening sustainable WASH programming

-This practice amounted to tonnes of faeces introduced daily into the environment, which regularly exposed India’s children to excrement through direct contact.
-The risk of spreading diarrheal and waterborne diseases is compounded by the lack of regular handwashing and microbial contamination of water in their homes and communities.
+The risk of spreading diarrheal and waterborne diseases gets compounded by the lack of regular handwashing and microbial contamination of water in their homes and communities.
+This practice amounted to tonnes of faeces introduced daily into the environment, regularly exposing India’s children to excrement through direct contact.
 The situation contributed to nearly 100,000 diarrhoeal deaths of children under five years in India.

 (Source: Lancet report 2014)

-In India’s schools, recent reports also showed that 22 per cent did not have appropriate toilets for girls, 58 per cent of preschools had no toilet at all and 56 per cent of preschools had no water on the premises.
+In India’s schools, reports show that 22 per cent did not have appropriate toilets for girls, 58 per cent of preschools had no toilet at all, and 56 per cent of preschools had no water on the premises.

 (Source: Rapid survey on children 2013-14)

-Less than 50 per cent of the population has access to safely managed drinking water (located on premises, available when needed and free of contamination).
 Chemical contamination of water, mainly through fluoride and arsenic, is present in 1.96 million dwellings.
-Moreover, two-thirds of India’s 718 districts are affected by extreme water depletion, and the current lack of planning for water safety and security is a major concern.
+Meanwhile, less than 50 per cent of the population has access to safely managed drinking water (located on-premises, available when needed and free of contamination).
+Moreover, two-thirds of India’s 718 districts are affected by extreme water depletion, and the current lack of water safety and security planning is a significant concern.

-Collaboration and convergence are a key feature of our India Country Programme where WASH is positioned as a cross-cutting support contributing towards results in all aspects of a child’s survival, growth and development, notably to prevent malnutrition and preventable diseases, to reduce neonatal mortality, and to improve education outcomes.
+Collaboration and convergence are a vital feature of the UNICEF Country Programme in India, where WASH is positioned as cross-cutting support contributing towards results in all aspects of a child’s survival, growth and development.

-We support the Government of India’s flagship programmes, which include the Swachh Bharat Mission, the National Rural Drinking Water Programme (NRDWP), WASH in Schools (including preschools called ‘anganwadis’), WASH in health facilities, and district-wide WASH interventions supporting planning and implementation and incorporating behaviour change into state and national guidelines and costed plans.
+UNICEF also supports WASH in health care facilities and district-wide WASH interventions, supporting planning and implementation and incorporating behaviour change into state and national guidelines and costed plans.